ProjetsPL/treehouse-theme/_posts/us/2020-08-14-6-common-mistakes-you-should-avoid-when-decorating-studio-apartment.md

 Small apartments designs require more attention mostly because of the need for **storage**.
 Unfortunately, if you design your studio apartment yourself - it's something easy to forget.

 **A studio apartment design should include clever and functional closet or cabinet systems.** It's perfect if there are recessed walls in the studio apartment.
 Although it seems they disrupt the general look of the interior, they might be helpful in this particular case.
-They are ideal for an in-wall closet.
+They are ideal for a in-wall closet.
 Even if it's not very large, you can fit at least some of your belongings inside.

 {% fig %}